TechpriestEnginseer/Community-Patch-Events-Development/Hokath Events/UniqueEvents/readme.txt

-When you hit the classical era +30pop the event pops (around first half classical usually), and every x turns thereafter.
-There is always an option to get a great person, and that will be probably be the only one you can choose the first time (so you can mouse over others to see what they require)
+When you hit the classical era +30pop the event pops (around first half classical usually), and can pop every x turns thereafter (if an option is available).
+If this happens you must invoke it (WIP) All civs have an option to get a great person, and that will be probably be the only one you can choose the first time (so you can mouse over others to see what they do and require)

 -----Completed-----